Statement of Administrative Practices for the Special Import Measures Act

 Part VI - Termination of the Investigation

-SIMA provides that a dumping or subsidy investigation is to be terminated where there is no dumping or subsidizing, the margin of dumping or amount of subsidy is insignificant, the actual and potential volume of dumped or subsidized goods is negligible, or the Tribunal concludes that the evidence does not disclose a reasonable indication of injury.
+SIMA provides that a dumping or subsidy investigation is to be terminated if the actual and potential volume of goods is negligible or the Tribunal concludes that the evidence does not disclose a reasonable indication of injury.

 Where the Tribunal concludes, as a result of its preliminary inquiry, that the evidence does not disclose a reasonable indication that injury has been caused to Canadian production, the Tribunal will terminate its inquiry.
 The Tribunal will notify the CBSA of its decision and the CBSA will terminate its dumping or subsidy investigation.